 Let us start with the positive aspects.
-These are, namely, the rejection of the recognition of the design via awards of museum exhibitions and the like, the application of the causality approach and the corresponding rejection of the multiplicity of shapes theory, and the reflections on the protection of the work by an earlier patent.
+These are, namely, the rejection of the recognition of the design via awards of museum exhibitions and the like and the corresponding rejection of the multiplicity of shapes theory, and the reflections on the protection of the work by an earlier patent.
 The court should follow them.

 Let us look now at the problematic aspects of the opinion.
 The main criticism is that the opinion is in part contradictory.
 It relies on the court’s case law relating to originality (referring to Infopaq, Levola and Cofemel) and thus states that aesthetic considerations should not be taken into account.
 However, it then includes the designer’s intention as one criterion to judge whether a 3D work is copyrightable, which is clearly subjective, while the court in Levola rejects subjectivity.
 It cannot be stressed enough that the court should not follow the argument that the designer’s intention is a relevant consideration in determining copyright protection of 3D works, as it is a subjective criterion.
 Even if AG Saugsmangaard Oe included it as one of the criteria in his opinion in Doceram, the court did not mention it – on the contrary it only mentioned objective criteria.
 It is clear that such a criterion is subjective and cannot form part of the objective circumstances to which the court in Doceram refers.
 If the court did follow the AG opinion on this point, it would in effect reverse its Doceram, Cofemel and Levola decisions.